mcunha/less-beta-Windows/README.md

 # less-beta-Windows [![nightly](https://github.com/mcunha/less-beta-Windows/actions/workflows/nightly.yml/badge.svg)](https://github.com/mcunha/less-beta-Windows/actions/workflows/nightly.yml)

 GNU [less](https://en.wikipedia.org/wiki/Less_\(Unix\)) compiled for Windows from the [less source](http://greenwoodsoftware.com/less/) via GitHub Actions.
 New versions are being checked daily, and builds are compiled with the latest version of Visual Studio.
-Only Beta versions are accepted.
+Beta versions are preferred but if none are found, will fetch latest recommended if above BETA.

 ## Installation